-6-1-22- Students participated in a group dialogue around their needs and the LCAP goals and actions.
+6/1/22- Students participated in a group dialogue around their needs and the LCAP goals and actions.
 Data was shared and their consultation was elicited

-The Staff and Administration met:
+Certificated and Classified Staff and Administration met:

-8-11-21- Staff Meeting to review LCAP Goal Progress and Data to review LCAP Goal Progress and Data
+8/11/21- Staff Meeting to review LCAP Goal Progress and Data to review LCAP Goal Progress and Data

-1-26-22- Staff Meeting to review; Needs Assessment and Surveys Sent to all educational partners
+1/26/22- Staff Meeting to review; Needs Assessment and Surveys Sent to all educational partners

-3-23-22- Staff Meeting to review LCAP Goal Progress and Data and LCAP Survey: Needs Assessment Surveys sent to all educational partners
+3/23/22- Staff Meeting to review LCAP Goal Progress and Data and LCAP Survey: Needs Assessment Surveys sent to all educational partners

-4-13-22- Staff Meeting to review LCAP Goals and data and to solicit feedback on the proposed 2022-2023 LCAP goals
+4/13/22- Staff Meeting to review LCAP Goals anddata and to solicit feedback on the proposed 2022-2023 LCAP goals

-AMBII has no Certificated or Classified bargaining units.
+CVSII has no Certificated or Classified bargaining units.